AWikia/SkinEvelution/docs/Overview.md

 # Differences of Evelution and MpistoSkin2
 Evelution, despite being essentially similar to MpistoSkin2 from Q.Qore, there're several differences, to name a few:
-- Evelution is a hybrid Desktop-Desktop XL skin with official support of Screens between 705 to 2000 pixels whereas MpistoSkin2 is a hybrid Mobile-Desktop-Desktop XL skin with support of screens between 360 to 2000 pixels.
-As such, no XS breakpoint exists on Evelution.
-XL Breakpoint was added in version 3.4.0
+- Evelution used to be a plain Desktop skin with official support of Screens between 705 to 1500 pixels whereas MpistoSkin2 was always a hybrid Mobile-Desktop-Desktop XL skin with support of screens between 360 to 2000 pixels.
+As such, no XS and XL breakpoints existed on Evelution.
+XL Breakpoint was added in version 3.4.0 while XS Breakpoint was added in version 3.6.0
 - Evelution has 705 pixels on its small size instead of 760 pixels that MpistoSkin2 offers.
 Its large size offers the same size as MpistoSkin2, which is at 1280 pixels.
 - Evelution lacks a right rail that MpistoSkin2 has.
 However, evelution has support for Sitenotice.
 - Evelution uses smaller typography on the Article compared to MpistoSkin2.
 Article text size for instance, is at 13 pixels.